 I was reminded of this sculpture as I thought about all the subtractions and deletions and upheaval of the last few months.
 (7-22-2020) “Melancholy” The artist’s name is Albert Gyorgy.
 He is Romanian, lives in Switzerland and is semi-reclusive, or at least, it is very difficult to get much information on him.
 For me, his … More Sorrow and Loss

 Reading with the Pastor Psalm 41, Mark 13, and Job 10 Job, the man of God, minus his family, minus his wealth, minus his health, minus the friends he thought he had is in the throes of depression.
 “I loathe my life; I will give free utterance to my complaint; I will speak in the bitterness of … More “I Loathe My Life.”

 Our culture is fast-moving toward a pre-Constantinian status.
 That is, in the foreseeable future, it will take “great conviction and courage to stand for Christ.” mps Yesterday I read a quote by John Howard Yoder, that prior to the conversion of Constantine and the Roman Empire, “it took great conviction to stand for Christ.
-After Constantine (A.D.
-272-337), it took great courage and conviction to not stand for Christ.”
-The Church grew rapidly from the resurrection to Constantine but when Christianity … More The Constantinian Problem and Opportunity
+After Constantine (A.D. … More The Constantinian Problem and Opportunity